 Should any of these factors be present we will assess and make a decision.

-All therapists are trained in Pregnancy Massage however Anna Dawson holds a Certificate of Pregnancy Massage from Pregnancy Massage Australia.
+All of our therapists are trained in Pregnancy Massage.
+Roger is well experienced with this type of massage and has a particular interest in hip problems caused by pregnancy.
+Anna Dawson and Thomas Sims hold a Certificate of Pregnancy Massage from Pregnancy Massage Australia.
 PMA provide the most up to date and detailed courses on Pregnancy Massage in Australia.
 Their courses focus on presenting conditions, draping, positioning and working the areas most affected by pregnancy.

 Increases relaxation reducing anxiety and aiding in sleep